+YOUTH EDUCATION

 I will also continue to collaborate with SMA Athirah to equip their students with business skills post-graduation.
 For instance, I will simplify my training in corporate human resources so it is appropriate for teenagers who frequently ask their friends to work alongside them.
 I will also collaborate with local female entrepreneurs to make a business case out of their problems and discuss that with high school students.
 This way, students who wish to be an entrepreneur will be aware of the problems they may encounter and know how to deal with them.
 A study from Gazi university in 2017 shows that students that are exposed to 15-week entrepreneurial education will develop their entrepreneurial intention.
 I believe that if this program can be applied to many schools in Indonesia we will be able to increase entrepreneurial intention and produce 4 million entrepreneurs which is needed to boost economic growth proposed by the industry minister in 2018.

+CONCLUSION

 With all the facts and figures that show MSMEs as the hope for our rural development, there was one heartfelt moment that boosts my hope for our rural-based entrepreneurs.
 I met a boutique owner in Masamba who struggled financially after making a wrong financial move.
 However, she decided to keep all her workers and cut funding in another part of her business.
 She said the employees were always there for her, so it was her time to repay that loyalty.
 In our Buginese culture, we call it "Rebba Sipatokkong, Mali Siparappe, Malilu Sipakainge."
 It means "Straighten the fallen, ashore the drifted, advise the wrong."
 I believe that our success, as the proverb puts it, can only be attained if people walk hand in hand to help each other.
 One conglomerate cannot bring about social equality and economic growth in Indonesia.
 However, thousands of our micro, small, and medium enterprises can collectively achieve that.